MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/modify-case-resolution-dialog.md

 > [!Note]
 > If you've created your own security roles, you'll need to update your roles before you can use the modified case resolution dialog.

-## Enable customizable dialog
+## Enable customizable dialogs

-You must enable the Customizable dialog option to ensure that the changes you make are reflected on the Resolve Case dialog, when you select the Resolve case button.
+You must enable the Customizable dialog option to ensure that the changes you make are reflected on the Resolve case dialog, when you select the Resolve case button.

 > [!Note]
-> **Standard dialog** is the default option.
+> **Standard dialog** is the default option which you can change with the following procedure.

-To enable customizable dialog:
+**To enable customizable dialogs**

 1. In Customer Service Hub, go to **Service Management**.

-2. In the site map, under **Service Terms**, select **Service Configuration Settings**.
+2. In the site map under **Service Terms**, select **Service Configuration Settings**.

-3. In the **Resolve case dialog** option, and select **Customizable dialog** from the dropdown list.
+3. In the **Resolve case dialog** section, select **Customizable dialog** from the dropdown list.

 4. Select **Save**.
 The Customizable dialog option is now enabled, and any changes you make to your form are now displayed at runtime.